What is media mix modeling (MMM) in marketing?

 How to build a media mix model

-1. Define clear objectives and identify KPIs that align with your goals, such as sales, ROI, and market share
+1. Define clear objectives and identify marketing KPIs that align with your goals, such as sales, ROI, and market share.

-4. Calibrate and validate the model with a subset of your data to ensure accuracy
+4. Validate and test-calibrate the MMM with a subset of your data to ensure accuracy

-6. Optimize your marketing strategy, adjust budget allocations, and make tactical changes to maximize ROI
+6. Optimize your marketing plan, adjust budget allocations, and make tactical changes to maximize ROI.

 Keen’s MMM software helps you analyze your media mix effectively using AI.
 Our platform handles large datasets, including media spending, consumer behavior, and market outcomes, to deliver actionable insights into your media initiatives.